Welcome summer! Warm days have finally arrived, and we couldn’t be more here for it.

 The Migration North

 By June, many of our feather friends have returned to Banff, making it an excellent time for bird watching.
 Birders head out at dawn, binoculars or telephoto lens in hand, to the Cave and Basin marsh or Vermilion Lakes.
-If you want to know all the best birding spots, take a tour with Great Divide Nature Interpretation.

 Should you find yourself near the Cave and Basin, know it’s well worth the entry fee.
 Here you’ll learn about its use by Indigenous Peoples, its “discovery” by the Europeans, and the birth of Canada’s national parks system.